EXCLUSIVE: FOX23 speaks with family of Tulsa man killed in drive by shooting

-TULSA, Okla. — Loved ones of man killed in a drive-by shooting on Hwy 169 over the weekend are seeking answers.
+TULSA, Okla. — Loved ones of a man killed in a drive-by shooting on Highway 169 over the weekend are seeking answers.

-Terrence McElwee’s family said they are devastated.
-Dayshell Sallis is two months pregnant and has a 2-year-old son with McElwee.
-She said she can't believe he’s gone.
+His family says they are devastated.
+Dayshell Sallis is two-months pregnant and has a 2-year-old son with McElwee.
+She can't believe he's gone.

 "I just broke down crying," Sallis said.
 "I didn't believe it at first.
 I'm like, you're sure you got the right Terrence?"

-Tulsa Police said McElwee was a passenger in a car going southbound on Hwy 169 just after 4 a.m. on Sunday when another driver fired multiple shots at the vehicle.
+Tulsa Police said McElwee was a passenger in a car going southbound on Highway 169 just after 4 a.m. on Sunday when another driver fired multiple shots at the vehicle.

 Officers said the car was so damaged from the bullets that it broke down near 31st Street.